I quit my job over one year ago to travel the world.

 My motivation for leaving Microsoft is this:

-I resigned from Microsoft (my wife also left her career).
+So, I resigned from Microsoft (my wife also quit her job).
 I sold my car.
 We moved everything we owned into storage.
-We rented out our house (that we just bought a few years ago!).
+We rented out our house (that we had just bought a few years prior!).
 We packed our bags (one backpack for each of us) and booked a one-way ticket to India.

 We traveled the world.
-We traveled the US – visiting dozens of national parks.
+We crisscrossed the US.
+We visited dozens of national parks.
 We spent time with friends and family.
-We hiked until our feet were blistered.
+We hiked scenic mountain trails until our feet were blistered.
 We sweltered in the heat of the desert.
 We enjoyed the mountain air of the Rockies, High Sierras and Himalayan foothills.
 We dipped our toes into the Atlantic and the Pacific.
 We made it to the lowest and highest parts of the USA.
 We spent over 80 nights camping out under the stars.

-If I do end up going back to work at a big company at some point, I will surely be better equipped to deal with the things I wanted to leave behind when I left.
+If I do return to work at a big company at some point, I will surely be better equipped to deal with the things I wanted to leave behind when I left.
 I am more energetic, more patient, more creative and more inspired than I have been in years.

 That alone has made my decision worthwhile.